starcat-io/nuttx/boards/arm/sama5/jupiter-nano/README.md

        will need to install a battery in the battery holder (J12) and close the jumper, JP13.

-- sdmmcnsh:
+- sdmmc-net-nsh:

     This is a configuration based on the NuttShell (NSH).
-The SDMMC peripheral is enabled, and can read and write to a VFAT filesystem on the SD Card.
+Internet networking and the SDMMC peripheral is enabled.
+NuttX can read and write to a VFAT filesystem on the SD Card.

     NuttX will mount the SD Card at `/mnt/mmcsd1`.

-- sdmmc-net-nsh:

-    This is a combination of the netnsh and sdmmcnsh configurations.

 ## Networking

    Jupiter Nano has support for Ethernet over USB using CDC-ECM protocol.
 (All the SAMA5D27C boards do, actually.)
 They use an Ethernet USB Gadget.
-Using the netnsh or sdmmcnsh configurations, with the latest apps/ tree, you can add the following lines to the end of teh apps/nshlib/rcS.template file, and NuttX will boot with the IP address of 10.0.0.2, with its gateway set to 10.0.0.1 and start telnetd so you can log in over the network:
+Using the netnsh or sdmmc-net-nsh configurations, with the latest apps/ tree, you can add the following lines to the end of teh apps/nshlib/rcS.template file, and NuttX will boot with the IP address of 10.0.0.2, with its gateway set to 10.0.0.1 and start telnetd so you can log in over the network: